The Contractor's Phone Is the Office: Why Mobile-First Software Matters

 What actually matters on a phone

-Invoicing and getting paid.
-Finish the job.
+2. Invoicing and getting paid before you leave.
 Convert the approved estimate to an invoice in a couple of taps.
-The client gets an email with a payment link.
-They pay by card or ACH before you have loaded your tools back on the truck.
+The client gets a payment link and pays by card or ACH while the work is still fresh.

-Looking up a client.
-You are driving to a callback and cannot remember whether the homeowner wanted the 3/4-inch or 1-inch trim.
-A client record with the original estimate, notes, and past invoices answers that in seconds.
+3. Pulling up clients and field notes between jobs.
+Driving to a callback and can't remember whether the homeowner wanted 3/4-inch or 1-inch trim?
+A client record with the original estimate, notes, photos, and voice memos answers that in seconds, with no scrolling through text threads or photo albums.

-Checking your numbers.
+4. Checking your numbers without logging in.
 Between jobs, open your dashboard and see revenue this month, outstanding invoices, and what is overdue.
 Thirty seconds.
 No spreadsheet.
-No login to a desktop app you forgot the password to.
+No password reset.

 You do not need the App Store